USEPA/WNTR/documentation/gis.rst

    :width: 800
    :alt: Intersection of pipes with earthquake fault lines in EPANET example Net1

-   Net1 with example earthquake fault lines intersected with pipes.
+   Net1 with example earthquake fault lines intersected with pipes, which are colored based upon their maximum earthquake probability.

 The intersect function can also be used to identify pipes that cross each fault simply by reversing the order in which the geometries intersect, as shown below: